Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 A tic can be described as a voluntary action to relieve an involuntary sensory urge.

-Some people however don’t feel a pre-sensory urge.
+Some people however don’t feel a premonitory urge.
 A tic feels much more immediate and sudden.

 Tics can be simple or complex

-If this person has simple tics, they may make a small humming sound.
-They may need to tap their cup on the table or move it side to side.
+With simple tics, the urge may be to tap the cup on the table or move it side to side.

-If they have complex tics, they may pick up their coffee and throw it.
-They may need to say a whole sentence out loud or get off their chair completely and sit back on it.
+With complex tics, it may be to pick the drink up and throw it.
+It could be an urge to say a whole sentence out loud or to stand up and sit back down.

-The difference between simple and complex depends on how many muscles are being used during a tic.
+The difference between simple and complex depends on how many muscle groups are being used during a tic.

 Tics can have an ‘obsessional’ quality